-In S5/6 a range of courses are provided comprising National/Level 3, National/Level 4, National/Level 5, Higher/L6 and Advanced Higher/Level 7/.
+In S5/6 a range of courses are provided comprising National/Level 3, National/Level 4, National/Level 5, Higher/L6 and Advanced Higher/Level 7.
 We also off a number of other vocational courses and National Progression Awards.
-These courses are detailed in a separate Senior Phase Options booklet Option book Pupils can also follow the Scottish Baccalaureate in Languages, Science and Expressive Arts.
+These courses are detailed in a separate Senior Phase Options booklet Option book.